mozilla-services/pyramid_whoauth/README.rst

 This will load the repoze.who configuration from the specified config file and hook it into Pyramid.

+The advantage of using pyramid_whoauth instead of the repoze.who middleware is that authentication is only performed when your application explicitly requests it using e.g. pyramid's authenticated_userid() function.

-For convenience, you can alo specify all of the repoze.who configuration settings as part of your paster deployment settings.
+For convenience, you can also specify all of the repoze.who configuration settings as part of your paster deployment settings.
 For example, you might have the following::